LeaSeep/MaternalObesity/README.md

 # Project Description
 This is the repository to redo all analysis done within the Maternal Obesity project.
-(Manuscript Link will be added as soon as posssible).
+(Manuscript Link will be added as soon as possible).
 If you want to:
 ... redo the analysis for one omic type, please go to the respective subdirectory and execute the `main.R` script [More Infos]
 ... check results tables regarding each Omic (DE analysis, ORA-analysis, CoCena) please checkout `Database.html`[More Infos]